open2b/scriggo-site/site/templates/switch-from-jinja-to-scriggo.md

 ### Math and comparisons

-Scriggo and Jinja shares a big part of their operators.
+Scriggo and Jinja share a big part of their operators.

 For example this template code is valid both in Jinja and Scriggo: